-QuickClean basket: Philips air fryers come with easy-clean components, many of which can be placed safely in the dishwasher.
-If you dread cleaning up after frying – even air-frying, which understandably creates a lot less oil splatter than deep frying – look for a Philips air fryer with a QuickClean basket.
+QuickClean basket: Philips air fryers come with easy-clean removable parts, many of which are dishwasher-safe.
+If you dread cleaning up after frying – even air-frying, which understandably creates a lot less oil splatter than deep frying – look for a Philips air fryer with a QuickClean frying basket.

-A hefty number of Philips air fryers operate via analog controls.
+A hefty number of Philips air fryers operate via analog controls that stand out for ease-of-use.
 This is fine for some consumers, but if you’d like to be able to program the temperature and cooking time for your recipes with a simple tap, look for an air fryer with a digital touchscreen.
-Most digital Philips air fryers offer a range of temperatures (often between 175°F and 400°F) and cooking times (often between 0 and 60 minutes).
+Most digital Philips air fryers offer a range of temperatures (often between 175°F and 400°F) and cooking times (often between 1 and 60 minutes).

 Philips air fryers aren’t budget machines.
 When you invest in one, you’re paying for quality even if you buy one of the cheaper models.
-If you’re serious about air frying, however, we think you can’t go wrong with this brand.
+That said, if you’re serious about air frying, we think you can’t go wrong with this brand.

-$90 to $150: You can find decent Philips air fryers with smaller capacities of around 1.8 pounds in this range.
+You can find decent Philips air fryers with smaller capacities of around 1.8 pounds in this range.
 Many have analog controls, though a few refurbished ones might have digital interfaces.
-If you buy in this lower price range, you could find that a few of the expected conveniences are missing.
-For example, a timer might only go up to 30 minutes (as opposed to 60) or the manufacturer may state that food contains 70% less fat as opposed to 75% or even 90%.
+Some air fryers in this price category don’t take up excessive space on a countertop, making them ideal for small kitchens.
+However, if you buy in this lower price range, you could find that a few of the expected conveniences are missing.
+For example, a timer might only go up to 30 minutes (as opposed to 60), or the manufacturer may state that food contains 70% less fat as opposed to 75% or even 90%.

-$150 to $250: You’ll enjoy a lot more choice in this range.
-Here, there are Philips air fryers with larger capacities (3.0 pounds is common), digital interfaces, timers that go up to 60 minutes, and the ability to cook more types of foods.
+You’ll enjoy a lot more choices in this range.
+Here, there are Philips air fryers with larger capacities (3.0 pounds is common), digital interfaces, timers that go up to 60 minutes, and the ability to cook more types of food.

 If you want to buy an air fryer simply because you’re curious, but you think you might just use it once or twice, a Philips air fryer may not be right for you.
 After all, the least-expensive air fryers from Philips, as we mentioned, clock in at about $90.
 In our research, we found some entry-level air fryers from other brands that cost as little as $40.
 Granted, the quality of some of these appliances might not be the greatest, but if you’re just dabbling, it could be the way to go.

 A. Yes.
-Place a single layer of bacon in your air fryer and set the temperature to 350°F. To prevent the bacon fat from smoking and burning, place a small amount of water in your air fryer as well.
-Cook the bacon for approximately ten minutes.
+Place a single layer of bacon in your air fryer, and set the temperature to 350°F. To prevent the bacon fat from smoking and burning, place a small amount of water in your air fryer as well.
+Cook the bacon for approximately 10 minutes.